 Integrating iPads and Chromebooks into Learning

 Belleville Mennonite School students and teachers are provided with iPads and Chromebooks to use at school as a way to provide preferred engagement in collaborative, creative learning to prepare them for their lives in the 21st century.
 BMS is committed to providing the very best computing and teaching devices that suit the needs of our students.
 This is the new standard that we will use to achieve the very best education for our students to be successful in tomorrow’s world.

 Students are using iPads and Chromebooks to enrich their learning experience.
 Mr. Bob Zook, Director of Technology, remarked, “BMS has been increasingly exploring the expanding role of technology in the learning environment.
 We are seeking to find new ways in embedding technology in the teaching and learning process.”
 Both iPads and Chromebooks are being used with any curriculum from science, math and writing to Health and Bible.
 “The opportunities are limitless,” Mr. Zook added.

 Achieving the ultimate collaborative learning environment is the school’s goal.
-In addition to iPads and Chromebooks, the school has a high functioning and up-to-date computer lab, laptops for teachers and whiteboards for teaching instruction in the classroom.
+In addition to iPads and Chromebooks, the school has a high functioning and up-to-date computer lab, laptops for teachers and SMART Boards for teaching instruction in the classroom.
 During the pandemic, we successfully navigated from in-person to distance learning, providing resources for students to work from home while utilizing a variety of online technology such as videos, Zoom meetings, and Google Classroom.
 Even after returning to physical classrooms, teachers continue to integrate technology into many subjects in a variety of creative ways.

 At Belleville Mennonite School we seek to provide all the skills needed by our students.
 In addition to an excellent classical education we also seek to teach students how to effectively use and interact with today's ever-changing technology.